gregoryjscott/jekyll-api/README.md

 ## Usage

 1. Define data as front-matter in your Markdown Jekyll pages.
-2. Enjoy the generated data.json files.
+2. Enjoy the API.

-For example, the **Jekyll::API** plugin will generate a `people/jill/data.json` file
+For example, the **Jekyll::API** plugin will generate a `api/people/jill.json` file

 ```json
 {